s-fleck/qop/README.md

 media players, where connection speed, drive space or audio format support are an issue.

 qop manages a single copy process in the background, so you do not have to worry about large numbers of transfers spamming your legacy USB connections.
-If your device gets disconnected for whatever reason, qop retains the last transfer queue (or an arbitrary number of named queues if you desire) and it can be resumed whenever you wish. qop can also smartly transcode your 192khz 24bit audiophile flac files to something more appropriate for your portable music player, while leaving your old mp3 files from the 90is untouched.
+If your device gets disconnected, qop retains transfer queues that can be resume whenever desired. qop can also smartly transcode files based on their format.
+For example, qop can transcode your 192khz 48bit audiophile flac files to mp3 before sending them to a portable media player while, while leaving files that are already in a lossy format untouched.

 ## Features:

 * Conditional audio transcoding (e.g. transcode only lossless files)
 * Tag cleanup (e.g. remove album covers) [planned]
-* Multicore audio transcoding [wip]
+* Multicore audio transcoding
 * Persistent job-queues to resume aborted transfers
 * Clean and powerful CLI

 ## Development status:

-qop is in an alpha stage and not fit for general use.
+qop is in a beta stage and under active development.
+While the core functionality is stable, the user interface is still beeing refined.

 ## Usage